Culinarie Spotlight: Chef Ellie

 I started out as the kind of cook who burns a pot of boiling water (yes, this can actually happen).
 I made runny scrambled eggs.
 I burned toast.
 I truly thought adding broccoli and Sriracha to ramen was “gourmet” (it’s not, but it’s still damn good).

-Through Culinarie Kit and our partnerships with unique, creative, artisan vendors, I aim to show people that ANYONE can cook–and cook well!
+Through Culinarie Kit and our partnerships with unique, creative, artisan vendors, I aim to show people that anyone can cook–-and cook well!
 There’s no technique you can’t learn, no flavor profile you can’t experiment with.
 We don’t send you pre-measured components for a standard dish.
-We send you inspiration in the form of ingredients, ideas, and starter recipes.
+We send you inspiration in the form of ingredients and ideas.
 Your imagination is the limit.
 Well, sometimes your smoke alarm is the limit, but we don’t need to talk about that…

-Whether you’re a subscriber or you’re just here by happy accident, my goal is to share my knowledge, my experiences, and my love of cooking with as many people as possible.
+Whether you’re an accomplished culinarian, a stumbling novice, or you’re just here by happy accident, my goal is to share my knowledge, my experiences, and my love of cooking with as many people as possible.
 We don’t have long on this Earth, but we all have something to offer; my contribution is helping people dive head first into the culinary arts and fall in love with cuisine the way I have.

 To put it more bluntly: life is too short to eat crappy food.